Are Your Customers Happy? Just Ask Them.

 “To understand attitudes, opinions, and behaviors, clients need to partner with trained psychologists who understand which research methodologies are appropriate for measuring organizational variables,” said Dr. J.T.
 West, a Ph.D. and founder of NBRI.
 “They have to do this without contaminating the data through the questions, the scale, or the process.
 NBRI imposes very strict requirements in its processes.”

-The Addison, Texas company has more than 3 decades of experience conducting scientific research for multi-billion dollar companies like American Express, Cisco Systems, and Sony.
+The Plano, Texas company has more than 3 decades of experience conducting scientific research for multi-billion dollar companies like American Express, Cisco Systems, and Sony.
 NBRI maintains the highest standards of any survey company, using psychologists to analyze data that is comprehensive and reliable.

 Accurate survey data has become even more important in a highly competitive global market.
 The Internet has given consumers an infinite amount of choices when shopping for products or services.
 Customer satisfaction statistics for major online retailers have steadily declined in recent years, providing further evidence that consumers have raised their standards and expect much more.
 And since the customer expects more, companies are turning to surveys provided by NBRI to help grow their business.